To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire in the area.
+Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire on Council owned land and impact to surrounding areas.
 These strategies include hazard reduction burning (back burns), fire breaks and weed management.
-Redland City Council is also investigating arrangements with Queensland Fire and Emergency Services to support fire mitigation activities around the city.
+Redland City Council works with its Local Disaster Management Group partners to undertake fire mitigation activities around the city.

 Flood Prone, Storm Tide

+Tingalpa Creek forms the boundary between Brisbane and Redland cities; below Leslie Harrison dam the creek flows past open space, sporting fields and low lying land before flowing into Waterloo Bay.
 Current mapping shows that parts of Birkdale will experience impacts from flooding due to having areas bordering both the Tingalpa Creek and the coastline as well as having areas of overland flow running throughout the suburb.
 Coastal areas near Aquatic Paradise may experience tidal inundation during a storm tide event.
 At highest risk are properties around Queens Esplanade and Agnes Street to the West of Aquatic Paradise and to the east, tidal inundation may push as far inland as Birkdale Road, impacting properties along Bath Street, Thomas Street, Cavell Street and Murray Street.

-Potential flooding along Tingalpa Creek in Birkdale as a consequence of storm tide appears to have limited affects on properties adjacent the creek apart from the Birkdale Golf Club which would see its fairways heavily impacted.
-Also impacting the Golf Club fairways and surrounding acreage and bushland areas is overland flow resulting from heavy rainfall events.
+Potential flooding along Tingalpa Creek in Birkdale as a consequence of storm tide, appears to have limited affects on properties adjacent the creek apart from the Birkdale Golf Club, which would see its fairways heavily impacted.
+Also impacting the Golf Club fairways and surrounding acreage and bushland areas is overland flow, resulting from heavy rainfall events.
 Current mapping indicates that this type of flooding may impact a small number of homes and businesses along Birkdale Road and Collingwood Road.

-Any structures built in this area would need to comply with the requirements of the Redland Planning Scheme which, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+Any structures built in this area would need to comply with the requirements of the Redland City Plan which, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

-Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
-Impacts of a disaster on these services may have far reaching long term affects for mainland communities.
+Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas, and road and rail networks.
+Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.

-This is possible because the Alexandra Hills Reservoir connects to both the Leslie Harrison Dam and the Mt Cotton Reservoir at Tallow Wood Court, Mt Cotton.
-The Mt Cotton Reservoir is in turn connected to the Heinemann Road Reservoir, Mt Cotton which connects to both the South East Queensland Grid and North Stradbroke Island.
-Redland City is connected to the South East Queensland Water Grid via a pump station on Gramzow Road, Mt Cotton which allows water to be pumped to and from the city via the Heinemann Road Reservoir, Mt Cotton.
+Redland City is connected to the water grid via a pump station on Gramzow Road in Mount Cotton, which allows water to be pumped to and from the city via the Heinemann Road Reservoir.
 This network of reservoirs, pump stations and pipelines ensures that water can be moved around the network and that multiple water supplies are available to residents living in all areas Redland City.

 Remember: any metallic objects, including fences, will be electrified if they touch or are even close to a live fallen powerline.
 Even a tree branch can be a potential conductor of electricity if it is in contact with a live wire.
-Stay away from fallen powerlines and alert others of the danger – contact Energex on 13 19 62.
+Stay away from fallen powerlines and alert others of the danger – contact 000 or Energex on 13 19 62.